Apollo013/WCF_WindowsManagedService/README.md

 # WCF_WindowsManagedService
 A small client / service app demonstrating how to host a wcf service as a managed windows service and then accessing it via a console client app.

 ---

+Developed with VS 2015 Community.

+The resources below will show you how to install & run the service.

+---